Rational configuration problems and a family of curves: Introduction

 \subsection{Outline}

 We begin with a discussion of some related problems and their histories in \cref{sec:relatedprobs}.
 In \cref{sec:setup} we analyze the algebraic structure of the family $H_\eta$, in particular showing that the isomorphism type of $H_\eta$ is invariant under a left- and right-action of the orthogonal group (\cref{sec:doubcos}).
 We then analyze the singular fibers (\cref{sec:singular}), followed by the non-singular fibers that contain a rational point (\cref{sec:nonsingular}), proving that most fibers of this type have infinitely many rational points (\cref{thm:Qinfpoints}).
 Completing our study of rational points on the fibers, \cref{sec:upperbound} contains a proof the set of fibers containing a rational point has low density (\cref{thm:upperlower}).
-Note that \cref{sec:upperbound} can be read independently from \cref{sec:setup}.
+Note that \cref{sec:upperbound} only requires \cref{sec:assumptions} and \cref{sec:Hdef} from \cref{sec:setup}.

 We conclude with some applications of these results in \cref{sec:applications}, focusing primarily on the square three-distance problem.